major75/compiz/README.md

-# compiz profile
+# Compiz profile
-This is a minimalistic compiz profile for my linux mint workstations
+This is a minimalistic compiz profile for my linux Mint workstations

+*... to know more about Compiz, vistt: [http://www.compiz.org]*